renovatebot/renovate/docs/usage/modules/datasource.md

 # Datasources

-Once Renovate's manager has scanned the files and extracted the dependencies, it assigns a `datasource` to each extracted package file or dependency.
+After Renovate's manager scanned the files and extracted the dependencies, it assigns a `datasource` to each extracted package file or dependency.
 The `datasource` tells Renovate how to search for new versions.

-You don't need to configure or override datasources directly.
+You don't need to configure or override datasources.
-But you may use datasources in a `packageRules` array to configure other aspects of Renovate's behavior, for example:
+But you may use datasources in a `packageRules` array to configure Renovate's behavior, for example:

 ```json
 {